A man investigates the disappearance of a young girl. 1000 points for 200-word critiques.

 The sun had gone down without my noticing and I found myself straining my eyes to read, so absorbed was I, that it hadn’t occurred to me to switch on a lamp.
 But what did come to my attention was a rustling noise and a soft thud on the floor, quickly followed by another.
 I turned to glance briefly behind me, but noticed nothing at all amiss in the dimly lit room.
 I shrugged it off as something having fallen down within my wardrobe, which is perfectly plausible, given all the shoes I keep on an interior shoe-rack.

 I tried to concentrate on an almost illegible document, but the next sound from the room aroused me more properly, in a way which I hope not to experience ever again.
 If I say someone very close to me had breathed against my neck, and that not only did I feel that icy breath, but heard the gentle rasping exhalation, I hope you will understand the painful paralysis that seized me.
-For several seconds the muscles with which I breath literally failed, and my head filled with the thought that I was going to suffocate.
+For several seconds the muscles with which I breathe entirely failed, and my head filled with the thought that I was going to suffocate.
 Never has so much effort been required to move any part of myself in the smallest degree, but somehow, I did eventually move.
-My body started to turn with a slowness that seemed impossible, and I sensed at the same time another body was bending round to meet me.
+My body started to turn with a slowness that seemed impossible, and I sensed at the same time another body was bending around to meet me.

 I can no longer be sure whether I felt bony fingers touch my bare arm.
-The effort and the shock was so much that I felt myself sinking into blackness before I could witness whatever presence had so terrified me.
+The effort and the shock was so great that I felt myself sinking into blackness before I could witness whatever presence had so terrified me.
 I may even have screamed; at least the distant echo of a scream came into my mind upon waking.

 Well, there is little more to say about my experience, except that it has stayed in my mind like a black stain.
 It was my own wife’s that was the next face I saw after coming around.
 I couldn’t help noticing that the dark cloak or robe was lying nearby on the floor.
 My wife insisted that when she found me unconscious in my chair, the horrible item was draped over my arm and shoulder in a way that she thought most peculiar.
 As to how that could have happened, I would not care to speculate.
-I distinctly remember it being inside the plastic bag, which I had hung on the side of my wardrobe, prior to sitting at my desk.
-And yet, I discovered the bottom of the bag to be ripped, as if the garment had been too heavy for the bag to hold it.
+I distinctly remember it being inside the canvas bag, which I had hung on the side of my wardrobe, prior to sitting at my desk.
+And yet, I discovered the bottom of the bag to be ripped, as if the garment had been too heavy for the bag to hold.